WesDe/DeepAn/README.md

 [![License](http://img.shields.io/:license-affero-blue.svg)](http://www.gnu.org/licenses/agpl-3.0.en.html)

 ## Description
-DeepAn aims to annotate insertion in vcf file which are sequence resolved.
-It is mainly based on Dbvar and Sequence Ontology insertion description.
+DeepAn aims at annotating insertion variants in a given vcf file.
+Insertion calls must be sequence-resolved (precise location and resolved inserted sequence).
+Insertion type classification is mainly based on Dbvar and Sequence Ontology insertion descriptions.
 Five insertion types can be annotated : novel sequence, mobile element, tandem repeat, tandem duplication and dispersed duplication.
-Insertions that can't be associated to a type are identified as unassigned.
+Insertions that can not be associated to a type are labelled as unassigned.
-It allows to annotate repeat location of the insertion and the junctional homolgy size observed in every insertion.
+It also annotates for each insertion the repeat context of the insertion site and the junctional homology size at the breakpoint.
 ## Requirements
 - Python3
 - biopython module (pip3 install biopython)